amandeepmittal/amanhimself.dev/content/posts/resolve-merge-conflicts-with-git-rebase.md

 # I use an alias: gck feature-branch
 ```

-### Step 4: Run git rebase to bring changes from the main
+### 4: Run git rebase to bring changes from the main

 To bring changes from the `main` to the `feature-branch`, run: